Individual Funding Requests

 A patient or their clinician can write to the CCG to request a review of a funding decision made by the IFR Panel within one calendar month of the date of the outcome letter to the requesting clinician notifying them of the decision of the IFR Panel.
 A request to review an outcome can be made on the grounds that:

 - There was procedural irregularity in the original decision making process; or

 - There is evidence to suggest that the IFR Panel failed to consider and take into account relevant information, or apply appropriate weighting to that information when reaching its decision.

-An appeal cannot be lodged against a decision made at Clinical Triage.
+An appeal cannot be lodged against a decision made at the screening stage.